-On-site infrastructure, including the primary school and open space will be secured and funded through Section 106 planning obligations.
+On-site infrastructure and specific site related infrastructure, including the primary school, pre-school provision, community centre and open space will be secured and funded through Section 106 planning obligations.
 More details are in Appendix 1.

 Land North of Union Lane, Oulton